Neyn/neyson/README.md

 + ```Neyson::Integer``` which is the integer type that holds an integer json number (which is int64_t).
 + ```Neyson::Real``` which is the floating-point type that holds an floating-point json number (which is double).

-Some of the types above are typedefs of C++ containers and types but they might change in future so in order for the code to be compatible use these types instead.
+Some of the types above are ```typedef```'s of C++ containers and types but they might change in future so in order for the code to be compatible use these types instead.

 ## Reading
 In order to parse a json document you can use ```Neyson::IO::read``` function which takes a ```Neyson::Value``` and a ```std::string``` or a ```const char *``` and reads the string into the given value and returns ```Neyson::Result``` class which contains the error code and size of bytes read from the string.
 Note that if you give ```std::string``` as input to this function and the parser doesn't reach the end of the string the result will have ```Neyson::Error::WrongEnd``` error code.
 Here is an example of reading a json document: